franciscoserrao/SMART/Manuals/InstallationManual.md

   - [Apache Netbeans (used 12.3)](https://netbeans.apache.org/download/index.html)

-For the steps of the installation process itself, follow the enumeration:
+The following enumation comes to show each of the steps of the installation process:

  1. Download this repository to your local folder.